Moving can be an exciting time for many but it can also be quite stressful. And even more so if you are moving with children.

 Creating a keepsake of all of the things that you love about your current home can really help your kids when they get lonely or sad.
 Take pictures of your kids and their friends at all of their favorite places and turn those into a collage that they can hang on the wall of their new room.

-Pack a Small Bag for the Kids
+Allow Your Kids to Pack a Small Carry Bag

 Have a Goodbye Party